-Here’s the absolute best of off the beaten track Ladakh!
+Here’s the absolute best of Ladakh off the beaten track!

-How to get around: sharing taxis via Choglamsar
+How to travel around Ladakh: sharing taxis via Choglamsar

 When we asked the taxi drivers around Leh for prices of getting around, it was pricey.
 Most would charge around 2000 (£23) rupees just to travel around 10km return trip!

 Now, if you’re used to UK prices, this may sound like a good deal but these taxi drivers are making an absolute fortune!

 I thought to myself ‘surely, locals don’t pay THAT much to travel a few kilometres down the road?’… and I was right!